-Unrealized appreciation of real estate-related assets
+Unrealized depreciation of real estate-related assets

 Our investments in real estate-related assets are presented at historical cost, including acquisition costs, in our U.S. GAAP consolidated financial statements.
 As such, any increases or decreases in the fair market value of our investments in real estate-related assets are not included in our U.S. GAAP results.
-For purposes of determining our NAV, our investments in real estate-related assets are presented assets are presented at fair value.
+For purposes of determining our NAV, our investments in real estate-related assets are presented at fair value.